 Cowlitz Restoration & Recovery Project

-Tacoma Power established the $17 million Cowlitz Restoration and Recovery (CRR) Fund as part of its federal license to operate the Mayfield and Mossyrock dams.
-The goal of the fund is to support activities that protect and promote recovery of endangered salmon species in the upper Cowlitz River basin, such as
+Tacoma Power established the Cowlitz Restoration and Recovery (CRR) Fund as part of its federal license to operate the Mayfield and Mossyrock dams.
+The goal of the $18 million fund is to support activities that protect and promote recovery of endangered salmon species in the upper Cowlitz River basin, such as in partnership

-- Habitat projects, or activities that lead them, aimed at protection or restoration
+- Habitat projects, or activities that lead them, aimed at protection or restoration, in partnership with the Lower Columbia Fish Recovery Board

-- Hatchery-associated production projects aimed at reintroduction and recovery of spring Chinook in the upper Cowlitz basin
+- Hatchery-associated production projects aimed at reintroduction and recovery of target upper Cowlitz River basin populations

 - Habitat assessments to guide protection and restoration activities